fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 ### Poor library ecosystem

-* Fortran originated in the pre-internet era
+* Fortran started in the pre-internet era
 * Before email, websites, or version control
 * GitHub?
 Forget about it!
-* Many wheels re-invented but not shared
+* Scarce open source library ecosystem

-➡ Scarce open source library ecosystem
+➡ **Many wheels re-invented but not shared**
 </section>